FUTURE OF MEDICINE

 What it is:

-The AST test measures the level of aspartate aminotransferase, an enzyme found in the liver, heart, muscles, and other organs.
+Measures the level of AST, an enzyme found in the liver, heart, muscles, and other organs.
 AST is released into the blood when cells are damaged, especially in the liver.

 Elevated AST levels can indicate liver injury, but because AST is also found in other parts of the body, high levels may also be related to muscle damage, heart issues, or other conditions.
 The results are often interpreted together with ALT and other relevant tests to better understand whether the liver is the likely source of the problem.